Clustering and Pruning in Causal Data Fusion: Preprocessing by Pruning

 \end{defin} Definition~\ref{def:restrictedinput} ensures that the restricted input distributions are well-defined and excludes inputs that are not obtainable from the original inputs $\sI$ directly through marginalization.

-Definition~\ref{def:restrictedinput} may appear too limited at the first look because $\sI$ does not necessarily uniquely represent the available information.
+Definition~\ref{def:restrictedinput} may appear too limited at first glance because $\sI$ does not necessarily uniquely represent the available information.
 For example, if $\sI_1 = \{p(x), p(y \cond x)\}$, $\sI_2 = \{ p(x \cond y), p(y) \}$, and $\sI_3 = \{ p(x,y) \}$, then each of these three sets of input distributions represents the same information (the joint distribution $p(x,y)$) but according to Definition~\ref{def:restrictedinput} we have $\sI_1[\{Y\}]=\emptyset$ while $\sI_2[\{Y\}] = \sI_3[\{Y\}]=\{p(y)\}$.
 However, there are good reasons why Definition~\ref{def:restrictedinput} is given as it is.
 Assume that we would consider all distributions that can be derived from the original input distributions via standard probability calculus.
 The number of these distributions increases quickly when the number of inputs and the number of variables increase.
 Even more distributions can be derived if we consider conditional independence relations implied by the graph and apply the rules of do-calculus.
-Another argument for the current definition is that we wish pruning to be a genuine preprocessing step meaning that there is no reason use the variables that are removed in pruning.
+Another argument for the current definition is that we wish pruning to be a genuine preprocessing step meaning that there is no reason to use the variables that are removed in pruning.
 For example, if we have datasets 1 and 2 that provide information on $p(x)$ and $p(y \cond x)$, respectively, we do not have direct access to data from $p(y)$ but we should, for instance, resample the rows of dataset 2 using the probabilities $\hat{p}(x)$ estimated from dataset 1 as weights.
 To summarize, an analyst wishing to extend the possibilities for pruning has to explicitly derive new input distributions before the pruning is done.
+The formulation of Definition~\ref{def:restrictedinput} is a design choice that deliberately favors simplicity.
+Alternative views are also possible, such as considering the input distributions from a purely symbolic perspective and allowing pruning whenever a joint distribution is derivable from the inputs.
+Such an approach would extend the applicability of pruning in theory while ignoring aspects related to practical data analysis.

 \begin{thmrep}[Pruning non-ancestors] Let $\sG(\+ V \cup \+ U)$ be a causal graph.
 If $\+B_i \cup \+C_i \subset \An[\sG](\+ Y)$ for all $i = 1,\ldots,n$, then pruning $(\sG, \sI) \rightarrow (\sG', \sI')$, where $\sI' = \sI[\An[\sG](\+ Y) \cup \+ Y]$, $\sG' = \sG[\An[\sG]^+(\+ Y) \cup \+ Y]$ and $\+ X' = \+ X \cap \An[\sG](\+ Y)$, is identification invariant for $p(\+ y\cond\doo(\+ x))$, and $p(\+ y\cond\doo(\+ x)) = p'(\+ y\cond\doo(\+ x'))$. \end{thmrep} \begin{proof} Let $\+ W = \+ V \setminus (\An[\sG](\+ Y) \cup \+ Y)$.
 By applying rule 3 of do-calculus twice and then noting that a causal model that induces $\sG'$ has the same joint distribution over $\+ W$ as the submodel obtained from the intervention $\doo(\+W = \+ w)$, we have that